 Jury in Roy Webster murder trial continues deliberations

-The jury in the trial of a Co Wicklow man who is accused of beating a woman he had a one-night stand with to death with a hammer has resumed its deliberations.
+The jury in the trial of a Co Wicklow man who is accused of beating a woman he had a one-night stand with to death with a hammer is to continue deliberations at the Central Criminal Court on Friday.

+The seven women and four men were sent home on Thursday evening, having spent more than six hours considering their verdict.

-Roy Webster (40), of Ashbree, Ashford, Co Wicklow, has pleaded not guilty to the murder but guilty to the manslaughter of Anne Shortall (47) at The Murrough, Co Wicklow on April 3rd, 2015.
+Roy Webster (40) of Ashbree, Ashford, Co Wicklow has pleaded not guilty to murder but guilty to the manslaughter of Anne Shortall (47) at The Murrough, Co Wicklow on April 3rd, 2015.
 His plea was not accepted by the State.

 It was the prosecution’s case that Mr Webster beat Ms Shortall to death with a hammer after she threatened to reveal the details of their fling to his wife.

 Ms Shortall, who was in debt, had told Mr Webster she was pregnant and asked for £6,500 to pay for an abortion in England.
-He claimed that she refused to provide proof of her pregnancy, which a pathology report later showed she was not.
+He claimed that she refused to provide proof of her pregnancy.
+A pathology report later showed she was not pregnant.

 The jury has already asked to listen for a second time to a statement from Carmel Phibbs, a friend of the accused’s wife Sinéad, who met Mr Webster shortly after he had killed Ms Shortall.
 Ms Phibbs was at the Webster home that afternoon and told gardaí he was acting “completely normal” when he got in.